poligenius/PersonalWebsite/src/data/about.md

 Throughout my academic journey at [Politecnico di Milano](https://www.polimi.it/corsi/corsi-di-laurea-magistrale/M/2022-ing-ind-inf-magord-270-mi-481-computer-science-and-engineering-ingegneria-informatica), I have dedicated myself to gaining a comprehensive understanding of Computer Science and its potential applications.
 I have earned a master degree in Computer Science Engineering, and actively participated in various technological projects, which have allowed me to develop a solid foundation in areas such as Machine Learning, Computer Security, Software and Data Engineering.
 Moreover, I have consistently stayed up-to-date with the latest advancements in the tech industry, constantly seeking opportunities to expand my knowledge and skills.

 During the last year of my studies, I had the privilege of starting work as an Artificial Intelligence and Machine Learning Engineer at [PwC](https://www.pwc.com/it/it/), a leading global technology and consulting firm.
-This experience has been invaluable in further deepening my understanding of the potential of technology and its real-world applications.
-Working alongside talented professionals, I have had the opportunity to contribute to cutting-edge projects and gain hands-on experience in developing innovative solutions.
-After around one year of work at Price, I moved out,starting a new job as Tech Product Owner at Mediaset, one of the largest Italian Media companies.
+After around one year and a half of work at Price, I moved out, starting a new job as Tech Product Owner at Mediaset, one of the largest Italian Media companies.

 Of course, my life is not all about work and computer science indeed, I nurture a multitude of passions, some quite common, others decidedly less so... here are a few.